Application 2021-22 for 2022-23:

 GSAS Teaching Fellows: G7+ students who have reached the 16/5 limit (English students will ordinarily be given priority.)

 Teaching Assistants with no Harvard affiliation

 The Junior and Senior Tutorial (ENG 98r and ENG 99r) application and assignment process is handled through the Undergraduate Office.
-However, we are asking rising G4+students who are interested in teaching a Junior Tutorial to list the tutorial among their preferences.
+However, we are asking rising G4+students who are interested in teaching a Junior Tutorial to list the tutorial among their preferences in CATS.
 Please note that this does not replace the application process required by the Undergraduate Office; rather, it will simply give us an indication of your interest and level of preference.
 If you are open to teaching ENG 98r in either term, you may list it in both Fall and Spring.
-For more information about the tutorial application process, please contact Lauren Bimmler at firstname.lastname@example.org/ 617-495-4252.
+For more information about the tutorial application process, please contact Lauren Bimmler at email@example.com/ 617-495-4252.